galihap76/collector/README.md

 * Stories
 * Download posts & profile picture

+**Note** :
-**Note** : You cannot for do on private account.
-If you do download highlights or post or maybe stories and profile picture.
-Those will be stored in current directory.
+> You cannot for do on private account.
+If you do download highlights or post or maybe stories and profile picture, those will be stored in current directory.
+Please keep track your request while web scraping instagram.
+If not you will be given blocking ip, checkpoint account and suspended account.

 # Screenshots 📸
 ![phone-collector 1](https://user-images.githubusercontent.com/83481679/172454033-15d9130b-d609-45fa-b6e4-9f88d742e310.png)